d77962468/boatfinder/README.md

 Defines a function to preprocess uploaded images to match the model input size.

 ## Conclusion
-This repository provides a comprehensive guide to building, training, and deploying a Friendship Sloop detector model using TensorFlow, Keras, and Streamlit.
+This repository provides a comprehensive guide to building, training, and deploying a Sailboat detector model using TensorFlow, Keras, and Streamlit.
 By following the steps outlined, you can preprocess your data, define a robust model architecture, train the model, evaluate its performance, and deploy it as a web application.
 The use of data augmentation and transfer learning techniques helps improve the model's generalization and accuracy.